An IP subnet calculator is a tool, normally an online tool, which performs a series of calculations based on specific values and returns the results.

 Using IPAM management with Pandora FMS, you can see what kind of machines you have and whether they have agents or are being monitored, every kind of detail, OS, name, etc…Furthermore, you can reserve an IP that’s not in use and know if the reserved machines, and all the rest, are running or not.
 When managing network blocks (class C blocks, or bigger or smaller subnetworks), you can inventorize free and busy IPs, allowing you to organize your local IP space much more efficiently.

-Implementing an IP calculator with Pandora FMS.
+Implementing an IP calculator subnet with Pandora FMS.
 Apart from calculating the network hosts in IPv4 version, it also supports IPv6:

 Just enter an IP address (IPv4 or IPv6) and the netmask, which can be indicated as XXX.XXX.XXX.XXX or as bits: